 CAV was established in 1972 as a special interest branch of the New Zealand Veterinary Association (NZVA) for veterinarians with a focus on small animal work.

 It's operated by an executive committee of nine volunteer veterinarians from around New Zealand.
 These veterinarians come from a broad range of backgrounds with practice owners, associate veterinarians, industry veterinarians and academics represented.
-Further support is given to the branch by an Operations Manager and a Newsletter Editor.
+Further support is given to the branch by the Veterinary Manager (Companion Animals) and a Newsletter Editor.

 Annual subscription to the Companion Animal Quarterly.
 This magazine, published in March, June, September and December, is packed with articles contributed by New Zealand’s leading veterinarians or relevant topics to everyday practice.
 A handy template in each issue allows for easy recording of self-directed CPD points from each issue.

 e-CAV is sent 4-6 times each year to keep members up-to-date with topical issues encountered in practice.

 Access to CAV member online resources on the CAV website and group pages (e.g. breeding and fireworks toolboxes to support clinical work).

 Significant discounts on the registration fees for the CAV annual conference, as well as VetLearn courses.

 Access to all past CAV annual conference proceedings via indexed searching on Sciquest.

 Eligible to apply for the "A week with…" scholarship to enable you to spend a week seeing practice with a specialist of your choice.

 Favourable consideration for the Educating the Educators scholarship to enable advanced education overseas designed to support leading veterinarians in their field.